monolayer/monorepo/docs/guide/introduction/first-schema.md

 <br>

-:tada: You've defined, created the database and applied your schema changes!
+You've defined a schema and applied it to a newly created the database! :tada: